elixir-cldr/cldr/README.md

 ## Getting Started

 `Cldr` is an Elixir library for the [Unicode Consortium's](http://unicode.org) [Common Locale Data Repository (CLDR)](http://cldr.unicode.org).
 The intentions of CLDR, and this library, is to simplify the locale specific formatting of numbers, lists, currencies, calendars, units of measure and dates/times.
-As of February 4th and Version 1.4, `Cldr` is based upon [CLDR version 32.0.1](http://cldr.unicode.org/index/downloads/cldr-32).
+As of October 18th 2018 and Version 1.8.0, `Cldr` is based upon [CLDR version 34.0.0](https://github.com/unicode-cldr/cldr-json).

 The functions you are mostly likely to use are in the modules `Cldr` and `Cldr.Locale`.
 In particular: